 - Last visit to the museum is 1 hour before the closing time.

 - Opening times vary so it is best to check their official website of the Catedral before you plan your trip to Leon.

 - Please note that the cathedral is closed during the Spanish siesta (afternoon break) so keep this in mind to avoid any misunderstanding when planning your trip (refer to the opening hours).

-Pro Travel Tip: I highly recommend combining the visit with the Cathedral museum.
+Pro Travel Tip: I highly recommend combining the visit with the Cathedral Museum.
 Though there is no text in English, it has a beautiful collection of religious items that you might not see anywhere else.

-Note: To enter the museum you need to get out from the cathedral and turn right behind its corner where you will see a door.
+Note: To enter the museum you need to get out of the cathedral and turn right behind its corner where you will see a door.
 If you show them your cathedral ticket, you pay a reduced rate!